Budapestby VisitCity Guides

 Street Food and Casual Dining

-Don't miss trying lángos, Hungary's beloved deep-fried flatbread typically topped with garlic, sour cream, and cheese. Álomlángos, a tiny stand often tucked away in narrow alleys near the main square, serves legendary versions of this Hungarian street food staple.
+Don't miss trying lángos, Hungary's beloved deep-fried flatbread usually topped with garlic, sour cream, and cheese. Álomlángos is a tiny stand often hidden in narrow alleys near the main square, and they serve legendary versions of this Hungarian street food staple.

 For a modern twist on traditional flavors, Cafe Brunch Szentendre brings Budapest's all-day breakfast culture to the artistic town.
-Operating from 8 AM to 4 PM daily, they serve both Hungarian specialties and international favorites like avocado toast, with excellent vegetarian, vegan, and gluten-free options.
+They're open from 8 AM to 4 PM daily and serve both Hungarian specialties and international favorites like avocado toast, with excellent vegetarian, vegan, and gluten-free options.

 Riverside Relaxation and Hidden Gems

-Szentendre's location on the Danube Bend provides stunning natural beauty that complements its cultural attractions.
-The riverside promenade offers peaceful walking paths where willow trees frame postcard-worthy river views, and you might encounter artists capturing the changing light with their easels.
+Szentendre's location on the Danube Bend gives you stunning natural beauty that goes perfectly with its cultural attractions.
+The riverside promenade has peaceful walking paths where willow trees frame postcard-worthy river views, and you might see artists capturing the changing light with their easels.

 Scenic riverside walkway along Danube River with people strolling and church spires in background